zetavg/chromium-website/site/chromium-os/developer-library/guides/development/network-based-development/index.md

             a fixed server, then boots with NFS root from a fixed server
 *   `keynfs_boot` - reads the kernel from file '/uImage' on an attached USB stick (first partition in ext2 format), then boots with NFS root
-*   `usb_boot` - reads a developer image in standard Chromium OS format from a USB stick (not network boot)
+*   `usb_boot` - reads a developer image in standard ChromiumOS format from a USB stick (not network boot)
-*   `mmc_boot` - reads a developer image in standard Chromium OS format from eMMC (not network boot)
+*   `mmc_boot` - reads a developer image in standard ChromiumOS format from eMMC (not network boot)

 The first method to succeed is used for the boot.
-This means that if you don't have a network attached, and your USB stick does not have uImage on it, then it will try to read a Chromium OS format image from the stick.
+This means that if you don't have a network attached, and your USB stick does not have uImage on it, then it will try to read a ChromiumOS format image from the stick.
 If no stick is inserted, it will try to boot from internal eMMC.
 To adjust the boot flow you should create your own boot command.
 For example you might create a method that loads a kernel from partition 2 of the USB stick, so